Sunday, December 29, 2024

 "The orthopedist, right."
 I nodded politely.
 I was struggling not to frown or sigh.
 "I see."

 "Hah."
 She read my expression perfectly anyway.
 "I notice you're walking now.
-With a limp, but walking.
+With a limp, but you're walking.
 Did you see someone else?"

 "Two others.
 I got a set of inserts from Dr. Levine.
 Those helped.
 They really do a lot for me, I have to say.
 I can't walk without pain yet, I guess, but I don't need crutches."